Fangmbeng/Bitcoin_pycoingieko/README.md

 # Bitcoin_pycoingieko
 pandas and plotly
-code runs fine buut advice update nformat>=4.2.0
+code runs fine but advice update nformat>=4.2.0 for graph to show